Tesla Powerwall 3 Price, Installation Costs & Grants UK

 💡 A note on the prices in this guide

-The figures here are general 2026 UK guide prices to help you plan — they are not a quote.
+However, the figures here are 2026 UK guide prices to help you plan — they are not a quote.
 Your actual cost depends on your property, the electrical work required, whether you need whole-home backup, and whether solar is installed at the same time.
 We give you an exact, fixed figure after a free survey.

 What Is the Tesla Powerwall 3?

-The Tesla Powerwall 3 is a wall- or floor-mounted home battery that stores electricity — from your solar panels during the day, or from cheap off-peak grid electricity overnight — for use when you need it.
-It is Tesla’s third-generation home battery and the current model sold in the UK, having replaced the Powerwall 2 from late 2024.
+The Tesla Powerwall 3 is a home battery that stores electricity.
+From your solar panels during the day, or from cheap off-peak grid power overnight — for use when you need it.
+Specifically, it is Tesla’s third-generation home battery and the current model sold in the UK, having replaced the Powerwall 2 from late 2024.

-The headline change from the previous generation is a built-in hybrid inverter, so solar panels can connect directly without a separate inverter.
-That simplifies installation for new solar systems and improves round-trip efficiency.
-Key specifications include:
+However, the headline change is a built-in hybrid inverter, so solar panels can connect directly without a separate inverter.
+As a result, installation is simpler for new solar systems and round-trip efficiency improves.
+Key specifications include the following.

 | Specification | Powerwall 3 |